L-Blondy/up-fetch/README.md

 **Default:** `(response: Response) => !response.ok`

-You get to decide when to throw the `Response` to `parseResponseError`. \
+Decide when to trigger [parseResponseError](#parseresponseerror) and throw an error. \
-It can be an async function
+It can be an async function.

 **Example: never throw a response**